imitelis/Full_Stack_Open_Exercises/part11/README.md

 Define a npm script `test:e2e` for running the e2e tests from the command line.

-**NOTE:** Do not include the word <em>spec</em> in the Cypress test file name, that would cause also Jest to run it, and it might cause problems.
+**Note:** Do not include the word <em>spec</em> in the Cypress test file name, that would cause also Jest to run it, and it might cause problems.

 **Another thing to note** is that although the page renders the Pokemon names with an initial capital letter, the names are actually written with lower case letters in the source, so you should test for `ivysaur` instead of `Ivysaur`!